-Same as measurement - when the value in this field is enabled, activity will be calculated as at the measurement date, otherwise the date will be taken from the Date and Time field.
+On measurement date - when the value in this field is enabled, activity will be calculated as at the measurement date, otherwise the date will be taken from the Date and Time field.

-The Directories section contains paths to Calibration files, Working spectrum and Background spectra.
+The Directories section contains paths to Calibration files, Working spectrum and Bkg spectra.
 These directories will open by default, when standard file selection dialogue windows open.